Uri-X/alu-shell/basics/README.md

-8-firstdelete: This script deletes the file named betty from /tmp/my_first_directory.
+9-firstdirdeletion: This script deletes the directory my_first_directory from the /tmp directory.